SimCab-CHU/ifCNV/README.md

 |5|21.32|
 |6|30.7|

-With a score threshold (-sT) at 10 ifCNV will consider the regoin significantly altered if 4 targets are.
+With a score threshold (-sT) at 10, ifCNV will consider the region significantly altered if 4 targets are.

 In the second case (**B**), 3 targets are in the same region, for the same panel (1000 targets) the score will range from 1.94 to 17.42: